talaxasy/izy-sample-just-rent/readme.md

 ## Selected Files

-Here are the 3 most worthy files from our codebase:
+Here are the 3 most worthy files from my codebase:

 1. **HouseResolvers.ts**: Endpoint logic written in type-graphql, also used by typeorm to search for information in the database.